-There are so many things to learn and explore when it comes to homeschool planning.
+There are so many things to learn and explore when it comes to planning for a homeschool day.
 Every curriculum choice is going to produce a different planning opportunity, and each child or season of life will require something a little different.
 If you chat with a long-time homeschooler, you’ll probably discover that even decade-plus veterans still get excited when they learn a new planning trick!

 Still, the starting points are pretty consistent, regardless of the curriculum or experience.
-The first key is to find a good planner that allows checklists, such as Well Planned Gal’s line of planners (Well Planned Day for multiple students or On the Go for just one).
-From there, here are a few additional tips:
+The first key is to find a good planner that allows you to set goals, create benchmarks, and establish a rhythm-based schedule.

-Keep everything in one place by putting family activities, menus planning, etc. in the same planner as your lesson plans.
+Keep all relevant family needs in one place by putting family activities, menus planning, etc. in the same planner as your lesson plans.
 That way you are more likely to be able to keep your whole day balanced and straight-forward.

 Planners love to plan big!
 But, avoid that temptation, at least on paper.
-If you want to plan for a semester or whole year, do so in a flexible online planner format—or jot down broad goals to keep you on track.
-But, keep the immediate, more detailed plan limited to about a week.
+If you want to get detailed about your planning for a semester or whole year, do so in a flexible online planner format.
+For paper planning, though, set 6-week benchmarks to keep you on track while keeping the immediate, more detailed plan limited to about a week.
 This allows for necessary flexibility and regular adjustment.